How to assess candidates’ intermediate math skills objectively

 1. Create and administer custom math tests

-1. First, you need to prepare the tests
+1. Prepare the tests

-2. Make sure all questions are correctly formulated
+2. Ensure all questions are correctly formulated

-4. Try to prevent the possibility of cheating
+4. Minimize the possibility of cheating

 5. Grade the tests manually and analyze the results

-2. Look at your candidates’ education and experience
+2. Look at education and experience

 3. Use automated skills tests